Step 11 - Other Important Tasks

 Replacement Cards - On-campus studentsIf your card is lost or stolen, report it immediately to Student Services and/or relevant Residence Manager who will deactivate your card so no-one else can use it.

 To replace your card, go to or email Student Services and pay $30.
 Your new card will be issued once payment has been made.

-Travel Concessions (Australian citizens only)Student Services issue NSW Transport application forms on on behalf of NSW Transport.
+Travel Concessions (Australian citizens only)Student Services issue NSW Transport application forms on behalf of NSW Transport.
 Travel concessions are only available to students who meet the criteria.